jcdevguru/quick-js-compare/README.md

     * `"keyValue"`: match when compared objects have matching key/value pairs, regardless of order
     * `"keyOrder"`: match when compared objects have matching keys in the same order, regardless of their values
     * `"valueOrder"`: match when compared objects have matching values in the same order, regardless of their keys
-    * `"keyOnly"`: match when compared objects have matching keys, regardless of their order or their values
+    * `"keysOnly"`: match when compared objects have matching keys, regardless of their order or their values
     * `"valuesOnly"`: match when compared objects have matching values, regardless of their order or their keys
     * `"typeOnly"`: match when identical in type only, without comparing values
     * `"alwaysSame"`: compared objects always match, regardless of value, type, or structure